SimicCh/AVSR-AV_Fusion_Module_for_Pre-Trained_ASR/README.md

     </tr>
   </tbody>
 </table>
-*Pre-trained models can be provided on request.
+*Pre-trained models can be provided on request.\
- \n

 To start the training: